seantanabe/Anesthesia_oscillation_Na_K_pump_Izhikevich/README.md

 # Anesthesia_oscillation_Na_K_pump_Izhikevich

-Simulation of anesthesia related brain slow oscillations by controlling Na+/K+-ATPase pump.
+Simulating anesthesia-related brain slow oscillations by controlling the Na+/K+-ATPase pump using Izhikevich neurons.

 Similar mechanism to models used in: